MaidaKosser/LabLink/README.md

 # LabLink 🧪

-LabLink is a web-based platform designed to streamline the process of booking lab tests and delivering results directly to users.
+LabLink is a platform designed to streamline the process of booking lab tests and delivering results directly to users.
 Built using **React** and **Firebase**, this application provides a seamless experience for both users and labs.

 ## 🎯 Objective